The Streaming Instability Cannot Form Planetesimals from mm-size Grains in Pressure Bumps: Results

 We estimated the total rate of mass loss through the vertical outflow boundaries.
 This simulation loses around $\Delta m/m < 10^{-6}$ of its total mass per timestep.
 Most of the outflow occurs in front of the particle filaments.
 For example, for the snapshot shown in Figure \ref{fig:hi-res-1800}, the rate of outflow ($\Delta m/m = 4\times 10^{-6}$) occurs at $x = 1.04H$.
 The active region ($-2.5H < x < -2.2H$) actually has one of the lowest rates of outflow ($\Delta m/m = 3\times 10^{-10}$), as the turbulence is heavily concentrated at the midplane.

 Figure \ref{fig:hi-res-2647} shows our final snapshot, at $t = 264.7\Omegainv$.
-This is later than the time when \citet{Li_2021} saw clear evidence of strong clumping for $Z = 0.02, \Pi = 0.05, \tau = 0.01$.
+This is later than the time when \citet{Li_2021} saw clear evidence of filament formation for $Z = 0.02, \Pi = 0.05, \tau = 0.01$.
 At this point the simulation has had time to develop turbulence and seems to have reached something close to a steady state.
-The value of $Z/\Pi$ has decreased slightly to $\approx 0.88$ relative to the snapshots in Figure \ref{fig:steps}, but that value is still $\approx 2.7$ times larger than the value where \citet{Li_2021} predict strong clumping.
-In other words, strong clumping due to the SI should be easily visible, yet there is none.
+The value of $Z/\Pi$ has decreased slightly to $\approx 0.88$ relative to the snapshots in Figure \ref{fig:steps}, but that value is still $\approx 2.7$ times larger than the value where \citet{Li_2021} found strong clumping under the assumption that these conditions were held over an extended radial region of the disk.
+In other words, if those results were a predictor of the behavior of the SI in pressure bumps, the SI should be easily visible, yet there is none.
 This shows that it is difficult to trigger the SI for small particles when high $Z/\Pi$ is only attained in a small region.
 In section \S\ref{sec:discussion:residency} we discuss the most likely reason why strong clumping failed.

 For the sake of completeness, Figure \ref{fig:hi-res-2647} also shows the structure in the densest particle filament (at $x \approx 1.7H$), though in that case we do not expect strong clumping because the $Z/\Pi$ ratio is quite low.